Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 What is the difference between an ideal customer profile and buyer personas?

-There is lots of mess when it comes to marketing terminology, especially with the ideal customer profile.
-You've probably heard all the buzzwords: customer avatar, buyer personas, customer profile.
+There is a lot of mess when it comes to marketing terminology, especially with the ideal customer profile.
+You’ve probably heard all the buzzwords: customer avatar, buyer personas, customer profile.

 Now let’s put the final dot and finish the mess.